 - Per 23 CFR § 635.105 Supervising agency. (a) The State DOT has responsibility for the construction of all Federal-aid projects, and is not relieved of such responsibility by authorizing performance of the work by a local public agency or other Federal agency.
-The State DOT shall be responsible for ensuring that such projects receive adequate supervision and inspection to insure that projects are completed in conformance with approved plans and specifications. - ADOT serves as the prime recipient of federal transportation funds and is the supervising agency in accordance with 23 Code of Federal Regulation (CFR) Part 635.105.
-As such, ADOT is responsible for the delivery of all Federal-aid projects, and is not relieved of such responsibility by authorizing performance of the work by a local agency. - ADOT is responsible for ensuring LPA projects receive adequate supervision and inspection so projects are completed in conformance with approved plans and specifications and federal requirements. - ADOT will review and take actions necessary to assure local compliance with all requirements of state and federal laws, regulations, and policies.
+The State DOT shall be responsible for ensuring that such projects receive adequate supervision and inspection to confirm projects are completed in conformance with approved plans and specifications. - ADOT serves as the prime recipient of federal transportation funds and is the supervising agency in accordance with 23 Code of Federal Regulation (CFR) Part 635.105.
+As such, ADOT is responsible for the delivery of all Federal-aid projects, and is not relieved of such responsibility by authorizing performance of the work by a local agency. - ADOT will review and take actions necessary to verify local compliance with all requirements of state and federal laws, regulations, and policies.
 Title 23 USC Section 106 specifically charges States with the responsibility of determining that sub-recipients of federal funds (including local public agencies) have adequate project delivery systems for projects and sufficient controls to properly manage federal funds.